danthe42/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to keep close to the center of the road.
+Then I recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to keep close to the center of the road.

 ![alt text][image3]